dmail/spearbit_frontend_interview/README.md

 ### File Selection and File Information:

-- Allow users to select a file by clicking on it and logs the respective details.
+- Allow users to select a file by clicking on it and logs the respective file path.

 ## Additional time?